GoonerMAK/GoonerMAK/README.md

 </a>

 <p>
-  Your friendly neighborhood software developer👋, always up for a challenge and eager to practice the art of coding.
+  Your friendly neighborhood web developer👋, always up for a challenge and eager to practice the art of coding.

   Collaborate being my forte 🤝 - Always strive to interact with people, learn new things and create something awesome!

-  Bit of a gaming enthusiast 🎮 and a lifeling Arsenal fan ❤️ #COYG
+  Bit of a gaming enthusiast 🎮 and a lifelong Arsenal fan ❤️ #COYG

  <!-- ✌️ &emsp; Enjoy to do programming and sharing knowledge <br/><br/>
  ❤️ &emsp; Love to writing code and learning new features<br/><br/>